Board of Directors

 William Mebane

-Mr. Mebane received a B.S. in Accounting from Elon University in 2011.
-He is currently earning a Masters of Science in Accountancy from Wake Forest University.
+Mr. Mebane is a financial planning and analysis manager at Unifi, Inc. He received a B.S. in Accounting from Elon University in 2011.
+He earned a Masters of Science in Accountancy from Wake Forest University.
 He enjoys hunting, traveling, scuba diving and playing golf.

 "It is crucial for children to master reading and writing early in life.
 I believe the Mebane Foundation is committed to helping children accomplish this goal as well as prepare them for the rest of their educational career."